Sir-Batman/DL_Rover_Autoencoder/autoencoder/README.md

 Scripts
 ----
-`mnist_cae.py` - Initial sample autoencoder for MNIST that we adapted to work with laser data.

-`laser_ae.py` - Linear Autoencoder for laser data.
-Does not seem (?) work but retained for posterity.

 `train_cae.py` - Trains the Convolutional Autoencoder.
 Select which encoder to use with the `model_file` parameter

 `encode_laser.py` - A sample file showing how to load the autoencoder and call it on different laser scan data.